 4. Full inventory counting

-A full physical inventory count involves counting every item in stock at once, usually done annually or bi-annually.
-While it provides a comprehensive snapshot of inventory for financial reporting and auditing, it can be time-consuming, labor-intensive, and may temporarily disrupt normal business activities.
+A full physical count involves counting every item in stock at once, typically done annually or bi-annually.
+While it provides the most comprehensive snapshot of inventory for financial reporting and auditing purposes, it is labor intensive and may temporarily slow down normal business activities.

 1. Plan the count